Extras

 Dynamically Composing Expression Predicates

-Suppose you wanted to write a LINQ to SQL query that implemented a keyword-style search.
-In other words, a query that returned rows whose description contained some or all of a given set of keywords.
+Suppose you want to write a LINQ to SQL or Entity Framework query that implements a keyword-style search.
+In other words, a query that returns rows whose description contains some or all of a given set of keywords.

 IQueryable<Product> SearchProducts (params string[] keywords)